-Our Responsible Sourcing Policy, which is published on our website along with other Company policies including those relating to Whistleblowing and Equality & Diversity, confirms our zero-tolerance approach to Modern Slavery in our supply chain.
-This policy is based on the Ethical Trading Initiative Base Code for labour practice and the UN Guiding Principles on Business and Human Rights, and sets out our expectation for each supplier to thoroughly assess and ensure that all aspects of their supply chain are compliant.
+Our Ethical Sourcing Policy, which is published on our website along with other Company policies including those relating to Whistleblowing and Equality & Diversity, confirms our zero-tolerance approach to Modern Slavery in our supply chain.
+This policy is based on the Ethical Trading Initiative ("ETI") Base Code for labour practice and the UN Guiding Principles on Business and Human Rights, and sets out our expectation for each supplier to thoroughly assess and ensure that all aspects of their supply chain are compliant.
+In addition, we have recently introduced and published a broad Human Rights Policy, affirming our commitment to preventing or mitigating human rights impacts both in our own operations and within our supply chain.

-The policy explicitly prohibits suppliers, among other things, from: using any forced, bonded or indentured labour; employing child labour; charging workers fees or requiring them to lodge identity papers with employers; relying on workers who have been trafficked or transported for the purposes of exploitation; and imposing any form of harsh or inhuman treatment.
+The Ethical Sourcing Policy explicitly prohibits suppliers, among other things, from: using any forced, bonded or indentured labour; employing child labour; charging workers fees or requiring them to lodge identity papers with employers; relying on workers who have been trafficked or transported for the purposes of exploitation; and imposing any form of harsh or inhuman treatment.
 Suppliers are also required to ensure they provide a safe and hygienic working environment, abide by national employment laws, and pay a fair wage.
 All suppliers are required to show compliance with this policy and to have their own policies and monitoring systems in place, as well as maintaining appropriate records.